chapinhall/FSSDC/create_spells/create_spells_with_R.md

 It contains the spells created by the code.
 Additional fields such as *"case_type"* or *"num_adults"* will be added to the output file if they are added to the CASE_FIELDS code parameter.
-For details on the CASE_FIELDS code parameter, see the Customizing the Code for Your Data section of this guide.
+For details on the CASE_FIELDS code parameter, see the "Customizing the Code for Your Data" section of this guide.
 The output file will have this structure:

   |**caseid** | **benefits** | **startMonth** | **endMonth** | **spellLength** |
   |-----------| -------------| ---------------| -------------| ----------------|